johnny-zeng-analysis/Cyclistic-Bike-Dataset---Data-Analysis/README.md

 Members use Cyclistic bikes much more often, which can be seen clearly with the comparison between the number of rides between members and casuals.
 The members average ride durations also lasted much shorter but the average ride duration were consistent through the weekday, since the members are likely using for commute to and from work.
 Casuals on the other hand, use Cyclistic bikes less often, but for a longer period of time.
 The only noticeable trend by casuals is the consistent upward trend of the number of rides until 5:00 P.M., followed by a downward trend likely due to the sun setting.
 This likely means that casuals use Cyclistic bikes moreso for fun and leisure activities rather than for commute to and from work.

 # Act
 With the data analysis I have completed on the Cyclistic data of the members and casuals, the marketing department should use strategies to convert these casuals to members.
-One strategy would be having some sort of membership where the usage of Cyclistic bikes are cheaper from 10:00 A.M. and 5:00 P.M..
-Another strategy would be to have some sort of promotion where if two people sign up as members together there will be some sort of discount for both the members.
-Another marketing strategy would be to provide some sort of benefits to members that casuals would not have access to when using the bikes.
+One strategy could involve offering membership options with reduced rates for Cyclistic bike usage between 10:00 A.M. and 5:00 P.M.
+Another approach could entail offering a promotion where two people signing up for membership together receive a discount.
+Additionally, a marketing strategy could involve offering exclusive benefits to members that casual riders do not have access to when using the bikes.